dvirgiln/dvirgiln.github.io/_posts/2019-02-10-gatling-kafka-performance-tests-in-aws-ecs.md

 * Line 17: it is created a S3 bucket policy to let the ECS task to write into the stats bucket that we suppose that is already created in S3.

- Once we have defined the required IAM roles and our Docker image is deployed into ECR we just need to deploy with CF the ECS task.
+ Once it is defined the required IAM role and the Docker image is deployed into ECR, we just need to deploy with CF the ECS task.
 This is the code.
  ```
    CloudWatchLogGroup:
     Type: AWS::Logs::LogGroup